'Appalling' : Almost one in three children with disabilities unlawfully denied school enrolment

 It also revealed many of those who were enrolled faced bullying and a massive lack of support in the classroom.

-Intellectually Handicapped Children (IHC) conducted the research during December surveying 282 family members of disabled children and 141 educational professionals randomly selected from across the country.
+IHC, which advocates for people with intellectual disabilities, conducted the research during December surveying 282 family members of disabled children and 141 educational professionals randomly selected from across the country.

 One mum who took part in the survey also revealed that she was made to stop working and come into school to support her daughter fulltime for four weeks, even though she already had a teacher aide.